Do you want a brand-name guitar within your budget?

 However, just because it’s quiet when you want it to be, it doesn’t mean it can’t be a loud performer.
 With Yamaha’s exclusive SRT electronic technology, the sound impact when plugged in is going to be pure and unlike any other acoustic electric guitar you’ve heard before.

-In fact, Yamaha’s SRT technology is what helped the Yamaha A3R A-Series take the number one spot in this lineup – even over a Taylor and a Martin!
+In fact, Yamaha’s SRT technology is what helped the Yamaha A3R A-Series take the number one spot in this lineup of acoustic electrics under $1000 – even over a Taylor and a Martin!
 Now, that’s got to be saying something, and as the cheapest guitar in this lineup, it has a lot of value going for it!

 How does a Yamaha take a spot when there’s a Martin and a Taylor in this lineup?
 We’ll tell you how.
 Fully solid wood body.
 American-made.
 Superb electronics.